pandas-dev/pandas/doc/source/io.rst

 could have a silent truncation of these columns, leading to loss of information).
 In the future we may relax this and allow a user-specified truncation to occur.

-Pass ``min_itemsize`` on the first table creation to a-priori specifiy the minimum length of a particular string column.
+Pass ``min_itemsize`` on the first table creation to a-priori specify the minimum length of a particular string column.
 ``min_itemsize`` can be an integer, or a dict mapping a column name to an integer.
 You can pass ``values`` as a key to allow all *indexables* or *data_columns* to have this min_itemsize.